Butter For Brain Health

 Spinach, kale, and broccoli – they are all packed with nutrients such as antioxidants, carotenoids, fiber, B-vitamins, and others that have been proven to help protect against cognitive decline.

-So go ahead; fill your plate with these nutrient-dense foods that will make both your body and mind happy!
+So go ahead; fill your plate with these nutrient-dense foods that will make both your happy!

 Now, let’s move on to some final thoughts and recommendations on how to maintain overall wellness through diet.